 Democracy, Human Rights and Social Change

-Social movements and collective action have emerged in close connection with the development of structural inequalities, marginalization and exclusion on the one hand and the ideas of rights, social justice and entitlements, on the other.
-Different groups and organizations have built platforms of solidarity and mobilization to make claims and express their grievances targeting either the state or capital or international institutions.
-If in the past social movements or collective action have emerged and concentrated protest within nation-states or colonial states, with the increasing interconnectedness of different locations and social spaces, hierarchically or vertically, currently social movements have attained global dimensions.
-The course will explore these topics through historical and contemporary examples including the civil rights movement in the US, 1960s movements, movements against multilateral organizations and neoliberal globalization, the Arab Spring, the 15 May movement and Occupy.
-Throughout the term we will not only explore what social movements are doing and why, but we will use these movements as a way into an analysis of the larger political questions of our time by exploring the meanings of notions such as: democracy, human rights, crisis, terrorism, the state, violence and social media.
+As structural inequalities, marginalization and exclusion have developed, social movements and collective action have emerged in close connection with them, as have the ideas of rights, social justice and entitlements.
+Different groups and organizations have built platforms of solidarity and mobilization to make claims and express their grievances, targeting either the state or capital, or international institutions.
+In the past, social movements or collective action tended to concentrate protest within nation-states or colonial states, but as hierarchical and vertical interconnectedness has increased in various locations and social spaces, current social movements have attained global dimensions.
+The course will explore these topics through historical and contemporary examples including the Civil Rights movement in the US, 1960s movements, movements against multilateral organizations and neoliberal globalization, the Arab Spring, the 15 May movement, and Occupy.
+Throughout the term we shall explore not only what social movements do or have done and why, but shall use them as exemplars for analysis of the larger political questions of our time by exploring the meanings of notions such as: democracy, human rights, crisis, terrorism, the state, violence and social media.

 This course will prepare students to examine and discuss social movements as part of global processes but also as being locally embedded.
-It will look at how local action is ‘externalized’ to become part of global action; and how global social movements are internalized; and how meanings change as politics of contention experience shifts in scale.
-By concentrating on specific cases students will learn to analyze the interconnection between cultural, political and social dimensions of social movements.
-The course also provides grounding in the key theoretical debates generated within different disciplines in the social sciences and the contribution of anthropology to these debates.
+It will look at how local action is ‘externalized’ to become part of global action and how global social movements are internalized.
+The course considers how meanings change as the politics of contention experience shifts in scale, and by concentrating on specific cases students will learn to analyse the connection among cultural, political and social dimensions of social movements.
+The course also provides a grounding in the key theoretical debates generated within different disciplines in the social sciences and the contribution of anthropology to those debates.

 Specific learning goals are:

-- To learn how to analyze social movements in their historical and political contexts.
+• To learn how to analyse social movements in their historical and political contexts.

-- To learn advanced academic skills, such as: how to read a diversity of texts (academic, journalistic, activist) in different ways; how to identify the key arguments in each text; and how to merge the key arguments of each text into a coherent answer to a given question.
+• To learn advanced academic skills, such as: how to read texts of different types (academic, journalistic, activist) in different ways, how to identify the key arguments in each text and how to merge the key arguments of each text into a coherent answer to a given question.

-- To develop a better understanding of the current time period of global political upheaval in which we live.
+• To develop a better understanding of the current period of global political upheaval.